otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Setup

-In the root directory, create a new directory called `backend`.
+In the root directory of your repository, create a new directory called `backend`.

 Open a terminal and run the following.